-- Serial Number: This is the date, and based on this date, we are trying to find the week number of the date.
+- serial_number: It is the date for which we find the week number.
 Excel treats DATE as a serial number.

-- Return Type: Here, we need to mention the start of the weekday.
+- return_type: We need to mention the start of the weekday.

 Example #1 – Finding Week Number in Excel

-Assume below are the dates you have, and you need to find the week number in excel for each date in that particular year.
+We have the below dates and must find the Excel Week Number for each date in that particular year.

 - Open the Excel WEEKNUM function in the B2 cell.

 - As of now, ignore the last argument.
-By default, it will consider Sunday as the starting day of the week.
+By default, it will take Sunday as the starting day of the week.

 - Drag the formula to other cells.

 - We got week numbers for respective dates.
-But take a look at the cells A2 & A3.
-Both are 30th Nov but off a different year.
-Since excel considers the start of the week is from Sunday, it will vary year to year.
+But look at the cells A2 and A3; both are on 30th Nov but of a different year.
+Since Excel considers the start of the week from Sunday, it will vary year to year.

-- Now lets the change the start of the week to MONDAY.
+- Now, let us change the start of the week to MONDAY.

-- You can mention the argument as 2.
+- We can mention the argument as 2.
 Close the formula.

 The result is shown below:

-We don’t see any differences here.
+We do not see any differences here.
 Try changing the starting day of the week to a different date and find the differences.

 Example #2 – Add the Word WEEK to the Week Number in Excel

 We have seen how to return the week number of any supplied date.
-How cool it will be to add the word Week before the week number like the below image.
+It will be clearer to add the word “Week” before the week’s number, like in the image below.

 - Step 1: Select all the result cells first.

-- Step 3: Now, we will see below format dialogue box.
-Go to Custom First.
+- Step 3: Now, we will see the format dialog box.
+Go to “Custom” first.

-- Step 4: Now enter the format code “Week”# in the Type: area.
+- Step 4: Enter the format code “Week”# in the Type: field.

-Instead of changing the formatting of the cells, we can also combine the word Week to the result cells.
-Refer below the image to apply the same.
+Instead of changing the formatting of the cells, we can also combine the word “Week” with the result cells.
+Refer to the image to apply the same.

 Example #3 – Calculate Number of Weeks in excel between Two Dates

-We have learned the technique of finding the week number of the supplied technique in Excel.
-How do you tell how many weeks are between two dates?
+We have learned the technique of finding the week number.
+But, how to tell how many weeks are between two dates?

 - Step 1: Firstly, find the difference between the two dates.

-- Step 2: Now divide the difference by 7.
-We have 7 days in a week.
+- Step 2: Now, divide the difference by 7.
+We have 7 days a week.

-- Step 3: Now press enters to complete the formula.
+- Step 3: Press the “Enter” key to complete the formula.
 We have a result like this.

-- Step 4: Change the format to general to have accurate results.
+- Step 4: Change the format to “General” for accurate results.

 Example #4 – Calculate the Number of Weeks in Fraction using Excel

-Now let’s consider one more example to have a clear idea about finding the number of the week between two dates in excel.
+Let us consider one more example to have a clear idea about finding the week’s number between two dates in Excel.

-You are going on a business trip from 15th Feb 2018, and after all the duties completion, you are coming back on 30th Jun 2018.
-Your business head decided to pay you the money on a weekly basis.
+Suppose we are going on a business trip from 15th Feb 2018 and are returning on 30th Jun 2018.
+The business head decided to pay the money weekly.

-Now divide the difference by 7.
-We have 7 days in a week.
+Now, divide the difference by 7.
+So, we have 7 days a week.

 We have a result like this.